nikvoronin/timers-are-not-what-they-seem/README.md

 ## Results

-- `System.Timers.Timer` and `System.Threading.Timer` limited with 15.6 ms. Can't tick faster.
+- `System.Timers.Timer` and `System.Threading.Timer` are limited with 15.6 ms. Can't tick faster.
 - `Multimedia Timer`.
-Stable 1ms on idle or heavy load but legacy.
+Stable at 1ms on idle or heavy load but legacy.
 - TwinCAT3 notifications.
 Not good at client side.
 - Independed threads.
 Not stable at heavy load.